Orbitale/TranslationBundle/README.md

 This is the basic way, and _it is the only way to add languages that are not supported by this bundle_.
 But if a locale is not supported, you'd better make a pull-request or open an issue for it !

 2. `locales: ["fr", "en"]`
 This is basically a way to use only 2 locales in your website.
-This use is probably one of the best, with the 3rd way, because you just "truncate" the 135 locales into the ones you only want to use, and it allows you to use the powerful `Translator->getLangs()` method, which returns all used locales.
+With the 3rd way, it allows you to use the powerful `$translator->getLangs()` method, which returns all used locales.
 If you were not using this method, this method would then return all 135 locales.
 It's useful to make a dynamic "Change language" menu : you put your languages in the configuration, then you get them from the translator, and you have both the locale and the public language name ! (in english).
 This is great for a dropdown menu, for example !

 3. `locales: "fr,en,de,es"`
 With the 2nd method, it's the shortest way.
 The languages will only be splitted into an array and the extension will find them